“Should not church music be mostly for the heart?” —Joseph Martin Kraus

 I should remind readers that, as with all my “top ten” classical lists, the following does not constitute a democratic assessment of the consensus greatest works of all time, but represents rather my informed opinion on the matter, which I hope is more interesting.
 There are many worthy Requiems which I have been forced to leave off this list.
 I welcome with interest the opinions of readers as to the merits of ones I have omitted—and the demerits of the ones I have included.

-It will surprise none that Mozart’s immortal Requiem tops this list.
-In all of sacred music, there are few works that rival the writing here: the mystery of the Introit, the fire of the Dies Irae, the brilliance of the Confutatis, and the majesty of the Rex Tremendae.
+In all of sacred music, there are few works that rival the writing of Mozart’s immortal, incomplete Requiem: the mystery of the Introit, the fire of the Dies Irae, the brilliance of the Confutatis, and the majesty of the Rex Tremendae.
 Mozart’s work simply operates on a higher plane than any other examples in this genre.
 Famously left incomplete by the dying composer, its supreme status is enhanced by the mysterious circumstances of the composer’s death, and by the puzzle of who exactly finished the piece as we know it today.
-The performance below is the best among the fifty or so recordings I have listened to over thirty years.
+The performance below is among the best of the fifty or so recordings I have listened to over thirty years.

 Though Mozart thought little of him, the German-born Georg Joseph Vogler (1749-1814) had a successful career as a composer, performer, and teacher (Carl Maria von Weber and Giacomo Meyerbeer were among his pupils), and was something of an innovator in terms of music theory and practice, devising a new organ-like instrument and an alternative method of fingering for the harpsichord.
 An ordained Roman Catholic priest—and thus known also as Abbé Vogler—his Requiem dates from the last years of his life, and contains many dramatic moments, passages of sublime beauty, as well as some unusual arrangements.
 There is a supremely dramatic Dies Irae, a melting tune in the Lacrymosa, an absolutely gorgeous a capella Benedictus for the four soloists (listen at 38:00 in the video below), and an eerie Quantus tremor, whose echoing brass motif is a truly memorable effect.
 Weber called Vogler’s the “divine Requiem,” and it was indeed compared to Mozart’s in its day.
 Though the judgment of time has deemed it not to reach that exalted level, it is nevertheless a great work.